seegno/bookshelf-cascade-delete/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests.
-To run the tests, duplicate the `test/knexfile.js.dist` file, update it to your needs and run:
+To run the tests, duplicate the `test/mysql.knexfile.js.dist` and `test/postgres.knexfile.js.dist` files, update them to your needs and run:

 ```sh
 $ npm test